rust-cli/book/src/tutorial/cli-args.md

 pattern: "some-pattern", path: "some-file"
 ```

-## CLI arguments as data type
+## CLI arguments as data types

 Instead of thinking about them as a bunch of text,
 it often pays off to think of CLI arguments as a custom data type
 that represents the inputs to your program.

-Look at `grrs foobar test.txt`:
+Look at `grrs foobar test.txt`.
-There are two arguments,
+There are two arguments:
-first the `pattern` (the string to look for),
+first, the `pattern` (the string to look for),
-and then the `path` (the file to look in).
+and then, the `path` (the file to look in).

 What more can we say about them?
 Well, for a start, both are required.
 We haven't talked about any default values,
 so we expect our users to always provide two values.
 Furthermore, we can say a bit about their types:
-The pattern is expected to be a string,
+The pattern is expected to be a string
 while the second argument is expected to be a path to a file.

 In Rust, it is common to structure programs around the data they handle, so this